Homemade Matzo Ball Soup

 • Shortcut broth means quicker Matzo Ball Soup!
 You are welcome to use homemade stock, but this shortcut broth is whipped up in just 20 minutes and is just as flavorful.

 • Seasoning the matzo balls rounds out the complex flavors.
 No one note, bland dumplings here!
-They are seasoned with fresh, dill, fresh parsley, onion powder, garlic powder and pepper.

-• Letting the matzah ball mixture rest creates easy to shape dumplings.
+• Letting the matzah ball mixture rest creates easy-to-shape dumplings.
 They also cook up lighter and fluffier if you choose.

 • Poaching the matzo balls in chicken broth instead of water produces the most flavor-packed dumplings you ever tasted.
 Matzah balls are like sponges and cooking them in broth makes them 10X more flavorful.
 It requires more broth – but is SO worth it.